osmandapp/web/main/docs/user/personal/osmand-cloud.md

 4. The registered email will be your login to activate OsmAnd Pro or OsmAnd Start on other platforms.

 :::note
 OsmAnd Pro is a subscription with all the features of OsmAnd and is **cross-platform**.
 This means that you can buy it in one store, for example for Android (Google Play, Amazon, Huawei AppGallery), and launch it on iOS.
+[Registered e-mail](#login) is your login for OsmAnd Pro activation.
 :::